giantswarm/inago/docs/terminology.md

 ## Group
 A group is a collection of unit files tied together.
-This can be seen as equivalent to kubernetes pods.
+This can be seen as equivalent to Kubernetes pods.
 Units within an Inago group are scheduled together on the same host by convention.

 Since a group represents many units, Inago aims to abstract units away, so the user can manage a group more easily.
-Having this given, a group can be treated like a single unit.
+Given this, a group can be treated like a single unit.
 All actions one can apply to a unit using `fleetctl`, can also be applied towards a group using `inagoctl`.